 Develop the Skills

 Financial controllers need to develop certain skills to ensure they handle their duties properly, whether it's analyzing financial data or ensuring established accounting procedures are being followed.
 You need strong analytical skills and attention to skills to assess financial data and ensure it is accurate.
 You also need leadership skills to supervise a staff that may include accountants, budget analysts, payroll clerks and internal auditors, and organizational skills to effectively maintain a variety of financial records.
-Other useful qualities include communication and math skills.
+Other useful qualities include communication, math skills and presentation skills, as it's often up to the finance office to disseminate important company-wide initiatives.
+Espeically when working at a public company, it may be up to the finance office to communicate cost-cutting measures.

 Earn Additional Credentials